 Now that I’m in my mid 50’s, my hair’s starting to go silver.
 One of these days, my brown hair with it’s copper and golden undertones and highlights will be completely silvery gray.
 I’ve never thought of myself as vain, but I miss my old hair.
 One of these days, I’m sure I’ll just miss having hair.
 It feels like there’s a race going on — will my hair turn completely silver/gray/white first or will I lose it all first?

-Know what my hair looks like now?
-Well, it’s a wisp of itself.
-Here’s what I cleaned out of my brush after one good brushing.
+Know what my hair on my head looks like now?
+Well, it’s a wisp of itself compared to what came out of my brush.
+Here’s what I cleaned out after one good brushing.
 It’s as big as my mouse.

 I know, it looks like a small, furry animal, which is what our cat, Birdie, thought it was.
 It’s her toy now.